1. The older you get, the fewer hours of sleep you need.

 Alcohol not only relaxes you after a long week at the office, but it also relaxes the muscles in your throat making it more likely for the upper airway to collapse, causing snoring or obstructive sleep apnea (here’s another blog post about the difference between snoring and sleep apnea: Snoring vs. Sleep Apnea: Which is it?).

 Most doctors will agree that one to two drinks will only cause a minimal effect (depending on other health factors, including your BMI), but any more than that can adversely affect your much-needed rest.
 If you have been relying on alcohol to try to sleep better, there could be an underlying condition that you may not even be aware of that is preventing you from a restful sleep.
 If you have a hard time falling or staying asleep or wake up in the morning after a long period of sleep and still feel tired, you may have a sleep disorder.
 Take the sleepiness quiz to assess your level of sleepiness and talk to your doctor about your symptoms.

 If you have untreated sleep apnea, alcohol will make it worse and can even affect the results of a sleep study.

 10. Adults who have had a tonsillectomy during childhood do not develop obstructive sleep apnea.

 Even if you have had a tonsillectomy, you can still develop obstructive sleep apnea as an adult.

-If you think that you or a loved one may have a sleep disorder, click below to request more information about having a sleep test.
+If you’re concerned that you or a loved one may have a sleep disorder, check out our educational resources and talk to your doctor today!